 When variable packet length mode is enabled, the first byte is the length byte.
-The packet handler stores this value as the packet length and receives the number of bytes indicated by
+The packet handler stores this value as the packet length and receives the number of bytes indicated by the length byte.
+If fixed packet length mode is used, the packet handler will accept the programmed number of bytes.

-15.6 Packet Handling in Firmware
+15.5 Packet Handling in Firmware